bytewax/bytewax/docs/examples/kafka-enrichment.md

 ### Kicking off execution

-With the above dataflow written the final step is to specify the execution method.
-Whether it will run as a single threaded process on our local machine or be capable of scaling across a kubernetes cluster.
+With the above dataflow written, the final step is to specify the execution method.
+Whether it will run as a single threaded process on our local machine or be capable of scaling across a Kubernetes cluster.
 The methods used to define the execution are part of the execution module and more detail can be found in the long format documentation as well as in the API documentation.

 ```python doctest:SKIP
 from bytewax.execution import cluster_main